I N D E X

 In all major religions the most powerful chants are the names of God.
 In primitive tribal societies chanting was used to raise psychic energy and appease supernatural powers and bring blessings.
 It is thought that rhythmic chanting sends out waves of energy that help the priest or person who is coordinating this energy.

-CHAOS THEORY A principle from quantum physics that suggests that chaos or lack of order does in fact obey particular laws or rules and only appears to be random.
+A principle from quantum physics that suggests that chaos or lack of order does in fact obey particular laws or rules and only appears to be random.
 The theory was first brought to public attention with the butterfly effect discovered by Edward Lorenz in 1961 [a theory whereby the flapping of a butterfly's wings might, through a series of events involving climate and location, cause a storm on the other side of the globe].
-The idea contradicts the traditional Newtonian principles of physics, which states that unseen effects can be predicted through precise measurements, as according to chaos theory even tiny errors can result in enormous unpredictability, far out of proportion to what would be expected mathematically.
-In a nutshell, what chaos theory means is that anything is capable of affecting anything else - a principal belief of new age and holistic thinking.

-CHILDREN It is general through that psychic ability, often referred to as intuition or gut feeling, is natural in childhood, but as children get older they tend to lose that instinct and are taught to record psychic experiences as imagination and superstition.
+It is general through that psychic ability, often referred to as intuition or gut feeling, is natural in childhood, but as children get older they tend to lose that instinct and are taught to record psychic experiences as imagination and superstition.
 Children's minds can easily accept the existence of the nonphysical, but don't yet have boundaries of space and time and other models of perception that develop when they become adults.
 Their imagination is a reality to them, and they can see and comprehend things that adults no longer can do.
 They can cross the line into fantasy world that adults have long since forgotten and exist in altered state of reality that Edgar Cayce called unmanifest reality.

 Anyone wanting to develop their psychic ability must start by returning to that childlike, dreamy state of mind where imaginary friends, gut instinct, make believe, fantasy, aware of the amazing world we live in and the endless possibilities of our inner world are natural and real to us.